Get insider access

 7.4 Neutral Sound

 The Apple AirPods Pro 2 are decent for neutral sound.
-Compared to their predecessor, their bass is more extended, which helps improve their overall bass.
+Compared to their predecessor, their bass is more extended.
 They're also able to deliver satisfying warmth to mixes.
 The treble is more recessed than our target curve, so vocals and instruments lack detail, while sibilants like hi-hats are dull.
-At the same time, since they're in-ear headphones, their passive soundstage doesn't feel as natural or spacious as dedicated audiophile headphones.
-Luckily, their Spatial Audio feature allows audio to follow your head movements when using compatible content, which can feel more immersive.
+At the same time, since they're in-ear headphones, their passive soundstage doesn't feel as natural or expansive as audiophile headphones.
+Luckily, their Spatial Audio feature allows audio to follow your head movements when using compatible content, which can help audio feel more immersive.

 Pros